Discovering Heterogeneous Treatment Effects in Regression Discontinuity Designs: Heterogeneous effect of going to a better school

 \section{Heterogeneous effect of going to a better school}

-To show how the algorithm works in practice, I replicate and augment the heterogeneity analysis of \cite{popeleches2013} on the effect of going to a better school.
-Furthermore, I relate my results to \cite{hsu2019testing}.
+To show how the algorithm works in practice, we replicate and augment the heterogeneity analysis of \cite{popeleches2013} on the effect of attending a better school.

 In Romania, a typical elementary school student takes a nationwide test in the last year of school (8th grade) and applies to a list of high schools and tracks.
-The admission decision is entirely dependent on the student’s transition score, an average of the student’s performance on the nationwide test, grade point average, and order of preference for schools.\footnote{Grades on the nationwide test are from 1-10, where 5 is the passing score on each test.
+The admission decision is entirely dependent on the student's transition score, an average of the student's performance on the nationwide test, grade point average, and order of preference for schools.\footnote{Grades on the nationwide test are from 1-10, where 5 is the passing score on each test.
 Grade point average is an average of the past years' course grades for different disciplines.
-Order of preference for schools is a list submitted by the student before the nationwide test, showing their preferences for the schools that they apply.} A student with a transition score above a school’s cutoff is admitted to the most selective school for which he or she qualifies. \cite{popeleches2013} use a large administrative dataset (more than 1.5 million observations) and a survey dataset (more than 10,000 observations) from Romania to study the impact of attending a more selective high school during the period of 2003-2007.
-Based on the administrative dataset, they find that attending a better school significantly improves a student’s performance on the Baccalaureate exam,\footnote{Marks in BA Exam vary from 1-10, where there are multiple disciplines, wherein each, one needs to score above 5 and achieve a combined score of more than 6 to pass the BA Exam.} but does not affect the exam take-up rate.
+Order of preference for schools is a list submitted by the student before the nationwide test, showing their preferences for the schools that they apply.} A student with a transition score above a school's cutoff is admitted to the most selective school for which he or she qualifies. \cite{popeleches2013} use a large administrative dataset (more than 1.8 million observations) and a survey dataset (more than 10k observations) from Romania to study the impact of attending a more selective high school between 2003 and 2007.
+Based on the administrative dataset, they find that attending a better school significantly improves a student's performance on the Baccalaureate exam,\footnote{Marks in BA Exam vary from 1-10, where there are multiple disciplines, wherein each, one needs to score above five and achieve a combined score of more than 6 to pass the BA Exam.} but does not affect the exam take-up rate.